 Are you browsing for a quick and easy FODMAP side dish to prepare when short on time?
-I have come up with this quick and easy recipe of vibrant green beans FODMAP friendly side with a lemony flavour that tastes super yummy and light on the tummy.
+I came up with this quick and easy recipe of vibrant green beans FODMAP friendly side with a lemony flavour that tastes super yummy and light on the tummy.

 My other FODMAP recipes like FODMAP pasta salad, potato with dried fenugreek leaves, and strawberry smoothie on this site inspire this recipe.